What Do Robotics Students Do?

 Newbies will learn what the Lego EV3 robots can do, how they work, and how to program them.
 To accomplish this goal we will work through the lessons and projects in the the Carnegie Mellon Robotics Curriculum.
 The projects in this curriculum build in complexity and culminate with a dynamic search and rescue operation in a (very crudely) simulated burning building.

 Returning students and those who already are experts programming EV3 robots will choose from a list of projects or design their own project.
+Demonstrated skill, knowledge, and a realistic plan are required before pursuing independent projects.
 Build a vending machine, rubber band sentry turret, sumo warrior, M&M color sorter, useless machine, or a crazy Rube-Goldberg contraption of your own design.
-They also have the option to work with the Polulu 3pi robots or approved kits (the key requirement being that it must involve programming and not remote controls) brought in from home.
+They also have the option to work with the Polulu 3pi robots and VEX robotics or other approved kits (the key requirement being that it must involve programming and not remote controls).

 Students not working through the Carnegie Mellon curriculum must submit a plan for approval describing what they will work on.
 Having trouble getting started?
 Pick an idea from the suggested projects list.

 Our ultimate goal is to produce interesting robotics programming projects to share at the Catholic Schools Robotics Extravaganza in May.
 We drop work on the Carnegie Mellon curriculum around February so we can focus 100% on building and programming projects for the Extravaganza.

 Every week we will spend 10 minutes reflecting on what happened and what we are doing next.
 These thoughts will be recorded in your robotics journal under the following three headings:

 1. Accomplishment of the week.
 What did you complete?
 What major success did you achieve?
 What did you start working on?